ayyu/sholl-analysis-matlab/README.md

 # Sholl analysis in MATLAB

-Run this after you have your `fdt_paths.nii.gz` files
+A set of MATLAB scripts to perform Sholl analysis on tractography images in left and right sides.
+Run this after you have your `fdt_paths.nii.gz` files in the directory structure specified below.

+Alternatively, it isn't too hard to change the script to fit your own directory structure.
+All that's needed is to change how the loops work in the `run_*.m` files.

 ## Usage